 Find all the information, graphics, and links in the Campaign document, you can download here:

-Zurich, 13.03.2020 - In light of the current developments surrounding the spread of COVID-19 and the “Coronavirus”, the central committee of the Swiss...
+Zurich, 22/10/2020 - In view of the current situation surrounding the Coronavirus, and given the regional differences in the current Pandemic...